 trivial: This strategy does not search for 1 edit-distance neighbors of UMIs.
 Instead, it first discards any reads that multi-map at the gene level.
 The reads that remain then all map uniquely to a single gene.
 These reads are deduplicated by (exact) UMI, and the number of distinct UMIs mapping to each gene are taken as that gene’s count in the current cell.
 Note: This resolution strategy is not available in USA mode.

 Additionally, this command can optionally take the following flags (note that not all resolution strategies are compatible with these flags):

 -d, --dump-eqclasses: This flag will cause a gene-level, UMI-deduplicated, equivalence class counts file to be written to the output directory in addition to the gene-level count matrix.
 This can be used for subsequent analyses where gene-ambiguous reads have been neither resovled nor discarded.

 -b, --num-bootstraps: This flag will cause bootstrap inferential replicate information to be written to the output directory.
 This provides a measure of the inferential uncertainty in the gene-level estimates provided by

 alevin-frywhen run with a method using the EM algorithm for gene-level abundance estimation.
 This information can be used with downstream testing, like differential expression testing using swish.
 This flag is only meaningful with the

 --summary-stat: This flag will write the summary statistics of the bootstrap replicates (i.e. the mean and variance of the inferential replicates).
 This provides the most important information for uncertainty-aware downstream analysis, while requiring much less storage space than the full bootstrap replicate information.
 This flag is only meaningful when

---use-mtx: This flag will cause the output to be written in matrix market coordinate format rather than in EDS format.
+--use-mtx: This flag will cause the output to be written in matrix market coordinate format (which is the default).

 The output of the